Hon. Reginald A. Boddie: Commercial Part 12 Rules - 2JD Supreme Civil

 Part Clerk: Talia Jacoby

-Pre-Trial Conferences: Conducted virtually as scheduled by the court.
-Generally, pre-trial conferences are scheduled two weeks prior to the trial date.
+Pre-Trial Conferences: conducted virtually as scheduled by the court.
+Generally, pre-trial conferences are scheduled one week prior to the trial date.
 The court expects compliance with Commercial Division Rules 27 and 28 which directs that parties, ten days prior to such conference: (1) make all motions in limine; and (2) agree upon the exhibits that will be offered into evidence without objection and pre-mark same.

 1. General Matters